AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/setup/enterprise-unlimited-edition/step-1-of-3-add-marketo-fields-to-salesforce-enterprise-unlimited.md

 ## Map Custom Fields for Conversions {#map-custom-fields-for-conversions}

-A custom field on the lead object in Salesforce should be mapped to a contact field on the contact object so that data is carried over when a conversion occurs.&nbsp;&nbsp;
+A custom field on the lead object in Salesforce should be mapped to a contact field on the contact object so that data is carried over when a conversion occurs.

 1. In the top right corner, click **Setup**.